odow/SDDP.jl/docs/src/guides/debug_a_model.md

 ```

 !!! warning
-    The determinstic equivalent scales poorly with problem size.
+    The deterministic equivalent scales poorly with problem size.
 Only use this
     on small problems!